chrismarti343/data_structure_tutorial/1-queue.md

 # Dequeue
 Dequeue is another operation that we can use in queues.
 Dequeue *deletes data or items from the Queue*, specifically deleting from the front of the Queue.

-Taking the example.
+Taking the example in the picture.
 We can see that the first item is playing right now and then when this process is finished the song is dequeue.
 It is to say, this first element is removed from the list.

 ![Queue](queue-dequeue.png)
 To Dequeue an element we use: *pop method*

-It is important to know that we should specify that we are going to pop the fisrt element as the following:
+It is important to know that we should specify that we are going to pop the first element like the following:

 ```python
 queue=[]